 Click the Find button.

-Once you completed the steps, the Chrome tool powered by ESET will scan your computer for unwanted software that may be injecting ads, pop-ups, and other type of malware.
+Once you completed the steps, the Chrome tool powered by ESET will scan your computer for unwanted software that may be injecting ads, pop-ups, and another type of malware.